 The pictures above show the process for removing the bottom cover and the PCB.
 If the model is an earlier version than the Spotmatic ES there will be no PCB and the bottom cover is all that needs to be removed.

-The most important pictures are the last two which show the cog which needs the oil.
+The most important pictures are the last two which show the cog which needs the oil and I’ve copied the last picture here as well.
 However, first of all, when the mirror is locked it’s necessary to release it with a small screwdriver.
 If you look at the last picture in the series above you can see there is a slot above the cog, and the lever which is shown down in the picture will be at the top of the slot.
 A slight push sideways on the lever which is holding it in place will allow the mirror to return and the lever to move to the position shown in the picture.

 Once the lever is released, the next thing is to apply a small amount of oil onto the cog shown in the picture.
 It’s important to try to get the oil into the gap between the steel inner circle and the black outer cog and once a small drop of oil is applied, fire the shutter about 10 times in a order to work the oil in and check the mirror returns every time.